Sajid2001/NBA-Stat-Queries/README.md

-# Answering questions about the NBA through statistical analysis
+# Answering questions about the NBA through statistical analysis.

 Who is the best scorer in the NBA?